PereViader/ManualDi/README.md

 # Unity3d

 When using the container in unity, do not rely on Awake / Start.
-Instead, rely on Construct / Inject / Initialize / InitializeAsync.
+Instead, rely on Inject / Initialize / InitializeAsync.
 You may still use Awake / Start if the classes involved are not injected through the container.

 By relying on the container and not on native Unity3d callbacks you can be certain that the dependencies of your classes are Injected and Initialized in the proper order.